-3.5.4.
+5.4.
 Projective versus free.

 Having established some basic facts about projective modules, we should now seek examples in nature: which modules are projective?
-Note that by Exercise 3.25 any free module is projective.
+By Exercise 3.25 any free module is projective.
 But this surely counts as a not very interesting example!
 Indeed the following turns out to be one of the deepest questions of the subject.

-Question 1.
+QUESTION 1.
 When is a projective module free?